coveo/source.coveo.com/_posts/2016-06-16-open-source-coveo-javascript-linter.md

 How many times have I got an `undefined` variable because I refactored some code and forgot to rename *that* variable.

-Even tough it has been more than 5 years since I wrote my first `Hello World`.
+Even though it has been more than 5 years since I wrote my first `Hello World`.
 The feeling remains the same -- Why did I make this mistake *again* ?

 <!-- more -->

 To help me fix some of those mistakes, I tried a few linting tools over the years.
-From the overly strict `JSLint` to the more flexible variant `JSHint` and `JSCS`.
-I recently discovered `Eslint` and fell in love with its extensibility and features.
+From the overly strict [JSLint](http://www.jslint.com/) to the more flexible variant [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/).
+I recently discovered [ESLint](http://eslint.org/) and fell in love with its extensibility and features.

+> JSCS and ESLint have merged since April 14th you can check their blog posts [JSCS](https://medium.com/@markelog/jscs-end-of-the-line-bc9bf0b3fdb2#.glmbaqz0c) and [ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint)

 # Overview